binks-cli/binks/README.md

   - When AI mode is off, the prompt is `binks:~/dir >`.

 - **AI agent:**
   - By default, Binks uses a stub agent that echoes your query.
-Future versions will integrate with real LLMs (OpenAI, etc).
+If you set `OPENAI_API_KEY`, Binks will use the real OpenAI API for responses.

 - **Error handling:**
   - If the agent is unavailable or returns an error, you’ll see a clear error message.